rust-lang/book/src/ch21-01-single-threaded.md

 more gracefully, but we’re choosing to stop the program in the error case for simplicity.

-The browser signals the end of an HTTP request by sending two newline characters in a row, so to get one request from the stream, we take lines until we get a line that is the empty string.
+The browser signals the end of an HTTP request header by sending a carriage return and newline character twice in a row, so to get the headers of one request from the stream, we take lines until we get a line that is the empty string.
 Once we’ve collected the lines into the vector, we’re printing them out using pretty debug formatting so that we can take a look at the instructions the web browser is sending to our server.